Leaving care - Information and support for our young people leaving care

 For more information contact: Claire Haymonds, Pathways Leaving Care Service, Development and improvement Co-Ordinator by phone: 01422 394099 or email: firstname.lastname@example.org

-Transition means change and we know this can be a very difficult time for our young people, so in Calderdale lots of different services have been working together to make it better and easier for you.
+Transition means change.
+We know this can be a very difficult time for our young people.
+In Calderdale lots of different services have been working together to make it better and easier for you.
 An important part of this is writing and agreeing the ‘Transition Protocol’ for Calderdale that is agreed by Councillors and Senior Managers of the services that support you.
 Here is your guide ‘Transition from a Young Person to an Adult’Transition from a Young Person to an Adult

 Positive choices - providing support during pregnancy and early years

 - We will support you to make well informed choices about parenthood providing accurate information and time to explore how you feel so that you can make the decision that is right for you.

 - Early support about sex and relationships so you have full understanding of family planning.